This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Green parsley: for a fresh twist, parsley is a must.

 • Mayonnaise: I love to keep the dressing simple, so it’s mostly made with mayonnaise.
-(I always use my homemade recipe.)
+(I always use my homemade mayonnaise recipe.)

 • Apple cider vinegar: for tang and sweetness